banergy/game-of-dice-2020/README.md

 # game-of-dice-2020
-An attempt at implementing a Game of Dice program with TDD
+An attempt at implementing a Game of Dice program with TDD/BDD